pontikis/cliowp/wp_dev_starter_theme/readme.txt

 ## How to use it

+In order to create your own theme, starting with wp_dev_starter_theme:

 * Rename the directory `theme`
 * Configure metadata in `style.css`
 * Use your own `screenshot.png`